 ‘Prince of Peoria’ Star Gavin Lewis Talks T1D

 Gavin Lewis is the star of the Netflix coming of age family comedy Prince of Peoria.
 He portrays the title role of ‘Prince Emil’ a 13-year old prince from a wealthy island kingdom who travels to America to live incognito as an exchange student in order to experience life as an ordinary teen.
-Gavin lives with Type 1 diabetes and recently spoke with Beyond Type 1 about his new show and his life as an actor with T1D.
+Gavin lives with type 1 diabetes and recently spoke with Beyond Type 1 about his new show and his life as an actor with type 1 diabetes (T1D).

 How did you first hear about Prince of Peoria?
 What was the audition process like?